FreezingMoon/AncientBeast/CONTRIBUTING.md

 If you receive errors about the manifest or assets loading, try running `npm run assetLister` to create a list for the app.

-### Docker setup
+### Docker Setup

 First, be sure to have Docker installed, then build the image with the following command `docker build -t yourusername/ancient-beast .`.

 To run the image, try running `docker run -p80:8383 yourusername/ancient-beast`.
+If there's something running on port 80, try next port.

 ### Beta Testing